UNIVERSE-HPC/course-material/technology_and_tooling/docker/running-containers.md

 is to use `ubuntu`, but we're going to run a different type of Linux, `alpine` instead because it's quicker to download.

-:::challenge{id=run-alpine, title="Run the Alpine Docker container"}
+:::challenge{id=run-alpine title="Run the Alpine Docker container"}

 Try downloading the `alpine` container image and using it to run a container.
 You can do it in two steps, or one.
 What are they?